Psilocybin and the brain

 Normal role

-The hippocampus is the memory centre of the brain and is responsible for capturing new memories and placing them in context.
-In doing so, it gives meaning to events by linking them to emotions, in close cooperation with the amygdala.
-At the same time, the hippocampus maintains intensive contact with the cortex, where memories are ultimately stored for the long term.
-In this way, the hippocampus forms a link between experience in the moment and the enduring stories that determine our self-image and life history.
+The hippocampus is the brain's memory center, responsible for recording new memories and placing them in context.
+It also gives meaning to events by linking them to emotions, working closely with the amygdala.
+At the same time, the hippocampus maintains close contact with the cortex, where memories are ultimately stored long-term.
+In this way, the hippocampus forms a link between present-day experience and the enduring narratives that shape our self-image and life history.

 Receptor density

-The hippocampus is rich in 5-HT₁A receptors and also contains 5-HT₂A, albeit at lower concentrations than the cortex.
+The hippocampus is rich in 5-HT₁A receptors and also contains 5-HT₂A, albeit in lower concentrations than the cortex.

 Effect of psilocin

 Under the influence of psilocin, memories can be recalled and placed in a new emotional framework.
-This goes along with rapid neuroplastic changes: dendritic spine growth, increased BDNF expression and activation of the mTOR/TrkB path.
+This is associated with rapid neuroplastic changes: dendritic spine growth, increased BDNF expression and activation of the mTOR/TrkB pathway.

 Side effects

-As a result, old memories do not disappear, but their charge can change.
-Trauma can be relived with more gentleness, allowing the brain to create a new story around the same facts - a crucial step in psychotherapeutic recovery.
+The result is that old memories don't disappear, but their meaning can change.
+Traumas can be relived with more gentleness, allowing the brain to create a new narrative around the same events—a crucial step in psychotherapeutic recovery.

 Thalamus